zackmore/mpvue-intro/article.md

 1. The basic codes of Mini-Program are 4 types of files:

 - `.json` configuration file, includes path / UI / network timeout / tab etc.
-- `.wxml` template file, for page structure, like HTML in web page.
+- `.wxml` template file, page structure, like HTML in web page.
-- `.wxss` style file, for page style, like CSS in web page.
+- `.wxss` style file, page style, like CSS in web page.
 - `.js` function file.

 The `.wxml` and `.wxss` are similar to `HTML` and `CSS` but still different, you need to learn about them.

 2. The codes are split into **Page**s, each **Page** contains its own `.json`, `.wxml`, `.wxss` and `.js` files.
-This is hard for code re-use.
+Hard for code re-use.

 3. No global state management.
 Only **Page** gets its own data object.
 So for a practical Mini-Program the developer needs to maintain a global data object as state and follow every single data changing manually, which is complicated and buggy.

 4. Hard to use third libraries.
 For example, if you want to use `lodash` in Mini-Program, you need to manually copy the entire library into project.
-And that means when you don't need the library it will make you to remove from codes manually too.
-Not even mention about the version, updating, codes committment issues.
+And that means have to remove the library from codes manually when you don't need it.
+Not even mention about version, updating, codes committment issues.

 ## Here Comes mpvue to Help